kartonfarkas/api_docs/source/suite/contacts/source_list.rst

 Listing Sources
 ===============

-Generates a list of sources.
+Generates a list of external sources integrated with Suite.

 Endpoint
 --------